 Submissions on mature work and ideas, with at least some preliminary insights and results will be selected for presentation at the Doctoral Consortium and published in the UMAP Main Proceedings.

-Submissions on promising, but still preliminary work and ideas will be selected for poster presentation and published in the UMAP Extended Proceedings.
+Submissions on promising, but still preliminary work and ideas will be selected for poster presentation and published in the UMAP Adjunct Proceedings.

-Both the UMAP Main Proceedings and the Extended Proceedings will be published in the ACM Digital Library.
+Both the UMAP Main Proceedings and the Adjunct Proceedings will be published in the ACM Digital Library.

 The main author (doctoral student) must register for the conference by May 1, 2017 for the paper to be included in the proceedings.